 The Mezquita Mosque-Cathedral in Córdoba is one of Spain’s finest Islamic buildings — a top sight to visit in Andalucia.

-The Mezquita is the top attraction to see in Córdoba and one of the most important Moorish monuments in Andalusia.
+The Mezquita is the top attraction to see in Córdoba and one of the most important Moorish monuments in Andalusia and Spain.
 Despite now being a consecrated Roman Catholic cathedral, the highlight remains the thousand-year-old prayer hall of the great mosque of Córdoba.
-The Mezquita is famous for its over 800 original Moorish red-and-white horseshoe-shaped arches topped by a second Roman arch to add hight and lightness to what was the second largest mosque in the world.
+The Mezquita is famous for its over 800 original Moorish red-and-white horseshoe-shaped arches topped by a second Roman arch to add height and lightness to what was the second-largest mosque in the world.
 A large Renaissance-Baroque cathedral was erected in the center of the prayer hall and is still used daily for Roman Catholic masses.

 See Tips on Visiting the Mezquita Mosque-Cathedral in Córdoba for opening hours, tickets, tours and how to see the Mezquita for free and Seeing the Mezquita on Day Trips and Stopovers for visiting from, or en route to, other Spanish cities.

 Building History of the Mezquita Mosque in Córdoba

 The Mezquita Mosque-Cathedral was mostly constructed between the 8th and 17th centuries.
 The oldest part dates from 786 when Córdoban Emir Abd al Rahman I built a large mosque over the remains of a Visigoth church.
 During the preceding half-century, the Muslim and Christian populations shared a building here until the Christian side was bought out.